DigiXess/repo-templates/SECURITY.md

 # Security Guidelines

-At [DigiXess](https://www.digixess.com), we take security seriously.
+At [DigiXess](https://www.digixess.com "Digital Solutions(Apps & Marketing) Agency"), we take security seriously.
 This document outlines our guidelines for reporting and addressing security vulnerabilities to ensure the safety and integrity of our systems.

 ## Reporting Vulnerabilities